douaemaarouf/personal-portfolio/design-plan/design-journey-final.md

 > Take some time here to reflect on how much you've learned since you started this class.
 It's often easy to ignore our own progress.
 Take a moment and think about your accomplishments in this class.
 Hopefully you'll recognize that you've accomplished a lot and that you should be very proud of those accomplishments!
 (1-3 sentences)

-Since starting this class, I've progressed from basic HTML structures to creating fully responsive websites with meaningful interactive elements.
-I've developed a deeper understanding of the relationship between HTML, CSS, and JavaScript, and how they work together to create engaging user experiences.
-I'm proud of my ability to not just code a website, but to design thoughtful interactions that truly serve the user's needs.
+Since starting this class, I've progressed from basic HTML structures to creating fully responsive websites with really cool interactive elements.
+I've definetely developed a deeper understanding of the relationship between HTML, CSS, and JavaScript, and how they work together to create engaging user experiences.
+I'm really proud of my ability to not just code a website, but to design thoughtful interactions that truly serve the user's needs and wow them.

 ## References